Living City Initiative (LCI)

 There are different definitions of conversion that apply to Residential Relief and Commercial Relief.

-For Commercial Relief a conversion means any works required to make the property suitable for:
+For Commercial Relief a conversion means any work required to make the property suitable for:

 - retailing goods